mauriziosessaku/NorPEN_CDM/README.md

 - **ETL scripts** for data transformation
 - **Documentation & guides** for researchers

-The goal is to **harmonize pharmacological and epidemiological data** across Norwegian health registers, supporting **collaborative research, reproducibility, and transparency**.
+The goal is to **harmonize pharmacological and epidemiological data** across Nordic registers, supporting **collaborative research, reproducibility, and transparency**.

 ---